Family initiated treatment (FIT)

 In accordance with 71.34.650(6), there are no limits on intensive outpatient treatment services and use of partial hospitalizations.
 Intensive outpatient treatment services and partial hospitalizations are covered at the discretion of the behavioral health professionals.

-What guidelines do I use for residential services under FIT?
+- What guidelines should I follow for residential services under FIT?

 In accordance with SHB 2883, the process for inpatient treatment applies and medical necessity is required.